gagin/gar_tool/README.md

 - advisable to have single-doc directory in default config.yaml, and provide full directory via --data_folder to avoid costs on mistakenly triggered runs
 - version_update, pre-commit and install_hooks - don't worry about it unless you change the script and want to have auto-increments to version
 - implement db indexes
-- Note: https://docs.llamaindex.ai/en/stable/understanding/extraction/ provides tooling to call structural outputs, but it's frameworks, not a ready to use solution; and here's a solution, but not clear if it supports bulk https://github.com/katanaml/sparrow
-- Very similar solution is implemented at https://extracta.ai/extract-data-from-pdf-to-excel-using-ai/ - but with web UI and pdf support.
-Upload batch of files, describe fields, see table with extracted results.
-You can see in a folder above how it was configured using prompts in our config, and what was the result.
-Our tool is preferable to web UI if you want manageable field configuration files and comparison tests.
-- Another option with UI - https://extractninja.org/, and this one seems more enterprisey https://web.altair.com/monarch-free-trial (via this discussion https://www.reddit.com/r/ProductivityApps/comments/1bp0hk4/ai_tool_for_bulk_extraction_of_data_from_pdfs/), and speaking of enterprisey - https://cloud.google.com/document-ai
 - In our approach is document is fed to LLM independently, thus ignoring information that is in commonality between files.
 For a human eyes, extracting fields from several files will result in next ones being processed faster and with better quality.
 It unclear though how to technically achieve a similar effect with a model.